conlin-matt/pyCLARIS/README.md

     `conda install -c conda-forge pdal python-pdal gdal`

-3. Install the rest of the package and its dependencies:
+3. Install the package and most of its dependencies:

     `pip install git+https://github.com/conlin-matt/pyCLARIS`

+4. Install the last package and prevent it from upgrading anything that would cause issues:

+    `pip install --upgrade --upgrade-strategy only-if-needed pybeach`

 ## Usage ##
 ```python
 import numpy as np